microweber-dev/screen/README.md

 Thanks
 ====
-Thanks to the [PhanotomJS](http://phantomjs.org/ "") guys for creating their awesome WebKit scripting interface.
+Thanks to the [PhanotomJS](http://phantomjs.org/ "Headless browser") guys for creating their awesome WebKit scripting interface.

+This tool was originally created to take screenshots for [Microweber](http://microweber.com/ "open source cms")